amitshomer/Project_DMR/README.md

 ## Acknowledgment
-Some of the code released by the authors in the [original repo](https://github.com/jnypan/TMNet) is been used.
+Some of the code released by the authors in the [original repo](https://github.com/jnypan/TMNet) is been used in this project.
+We tired to mark in comment every part in the code which taken or modify from the original repo.
 We thank the authors for sharing their code.